slowdnn-workshop/slowdnn-workshop.github.io/posters.md

 - Please print and bring your poster with you as you travel.
 Unfortunately, MBZUAI does not have any official in-house facility for printing posters.

-# Accepted Papers and Tentative Poster Session Assignments
+# Accepted Papers and Poster Session Assignments

 ## Wednesday, January 4th